brunobgf/first-flutter-project/README.md

 # To-Do List

-A simple to do app made to learn the initial principles about Flutter concepts such as: Stateless and Stateful Widgets, Material App, Scaffold, Set State and how to install dependencies.
+A simple to do app made to learn the initial principles about Flutter such as: Stateless and Stateful Widgets, Material App, Scaffold, Set State and how to install dependencies.

 ![Result](images/screen1.png "Screen")